Brenna Huckaby

 Brenna Huckaby (born January 22, 1996) is an American snowboarder.
 She competed at the 2018 Winter Paralympics, winning gold medals in the snowboard cross and banked slalom, and she won gold and a bronze medal at the 2022 Winter Paralympics.
 She is the first Paralympian to appear in the Swimsuit Issue of Sports Illustrated.
+Huckaby won the 2024 'Best Athlete with a Disability' ESPY Award.

 Early life and education

 Huckaby has two brothers.
 She was a nationally ranked gymnast.
 She learned to snowboard at age 15 at the National Ability Center.
 While still in school, Huckaby moved to Utah to pursue snowboarding.

 Snowboarding career

 Huckaby won her first world championship in snowboarding in 2015.
 She won world championships in both snowboard-cross and banked slalom in 2017.
 Huckaby is the first Paralympian to appear in Sports Illustrated's Swimsuit issue.

 She competed at the 2018 Winter Paralympics, winning gold medals in both the snowboard cross and banked slalom.

 She won the gold medal in the women's dual banked slalom SB-LL1 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 She also won the silver medal in the women's snowboard cross SB-LL1 event.

 Huckaby is classified as a SB-LL1 snowboarder.
-In January 2022, she won a court decision to allow her to compete at the 2022 Winter Paralympics; this was previously not permitted as there are no SB-LL1 events for female snowboarders in the snowboarding programme.
+In January 2022, she won a court decision to allow her to compete at the 2022 Winter Paralympics; this was previously not permitted as there are no SB-LL1 events for female snowboarders in the snowboarding program.
 She won the gold medal in the women's banked slalom SB-LL2 event.
 She also won the bronze medal in the women's snowboard cross SB-LL2 event.